aws-cloudformation/cloudformation-template-schema/docs/tool/instructions.md

-## Requirements To build and run the tool
+## Requirements to build and run the tool

 - JDK >= 1.8,
 - Maven >= 3.x

 ## Building

-To build the project use standard mvn commands.
-Build standard package
+To build the project use standard `mvn` commands.
+Build standard package;

 ```
 mvn clean package
 ```

-This will build into a single assembly executable.
-The tool can then be executed using
+This will build into a single executable assembly.

 ## Running the tool

+After build, the tool can be executed using the following syntax;

 ```sh
 java -jar target/aws-cloudformation-template-schema-1.0-SNAPSHOT-jar-with-dependencies.jar